Pressure Vessels

 The UW Facilities' preventive maintenance manager coordinates the regulated inspections and maintains building records for inventoried pressure vessels.
 If your pressure vessel qualifies and is not inventoried, please contact UW Facilities.

-Compressed gas cylinders and tanks travelling on public roads are regulated by the U.S. Department of Transportation and Washington state law (Chapter 296-24 WAC, Part K).
+Compressed gas cylinders and tanks traveling on public roads are regulated by the U.S. Department of Transportation and Washington state law (Chapter 296-24 WAC, Part K).

-Pressure vessels are exempt from regulation if they:
+Pressure vessels are exempt from regulation if they:small pressure vessel

 • Have a safety valve set at 15 psi or less or